awesome548/LLMind/PROJECT-REPORT.md

   structurally cannot, and the preview keeps the designer in command of the evidence.
 - **Candidates** — closes the configuration gap; gives divergence a destination (convergence with provenance).
+- **The living schema + annotation receipts** *(built 2026-06-12, directly off the dissertation findings — §2.11, §5.6)* — answers the one overview demand a real user voiced, and grounds every count in nameable evidence; the strongest claim to "tightly connected" any feature has, since the connection runs through P1's own words.
+Note the recency: a long-standing gap closed days ago, not a mature feature.
+- **The loops (proposals / reflections / timeline)** *(built 2026-06-12 — §2.14,
+  §5.6)* — the informing↔filtering cycle the whole framework is named for, made mechanical and recorded; also the study's richest instrument.

 ### 4.2 Loosely connected, with reasons